razmans/consoleBetter/README.md

 Log('This is a warning message.', LogLevel.WARN);
 Log('This is an error message.', LogLevel.ERROR);
 Log('This is a funky message!', LogLevel.FUNKY);
+Log('This is a high priority message!', LogLevel.HIGH);
+Log('This is a medium priority message!', LogLevel.MEDIUM);
+Log('This is a low priority message!', LogLevel.LOW);
+Log('This is a Pikachu message!',LogLevel.PIKACHU);
 ```

 ### Performance Tracking